-24The race data include whether the student is Black, Hispanic, Asian, White, or Other.
-Based on comparing alternatives, the pre-analysis plan only includes interaction terms that are statistically in the back-test in Pathak and Shi (2014).
-White, Asian, and Others are therefore grouped together for all three interactions, and Black and Hispanic are grouped together for two of the interactions.
-Table A1 reports the set of interaction terms.
+The list of characteristics also includes student-school interaction terms.
+The interacted student characteristics are race and the median household income of the student's census block group.
+For interactions with racial characteristics, we have included interaction terms that are statistically significant in Pathak and Shi (2014).
+White, Asian, and Others are grouped together for all three interactions, and Black and Hispanic are grouped together for two of the interactions.
+The interacted school characteristics are distance and the following: